mozilla/addons-server/docs/topics/api/addons.rst

          downloads  Number of weekly downloads, descending.
            hotness  Hotness (average number of users progression), descending. random  Random ordering.
-Only available when no search query is passed and when filtering to only return featured add-ons. rating  Bayesian rating, descending.
+Only available when no search query is passed and when filtering to only return featured or recommended add-ons.
+            rating  Bayesian rating, descending.
          relevance  Search query relevance, descending.
            updated  Last updated date, descending.